Avatar: The Last Airbender: Books

 Several books based on the show have been published.
 Dark Horse Comics published an art book titled Avatar: The Last Airbender – The Art of the Animated Series on June 2, 2010, with 184 pages of original art from the series.
 A second edition of the book was released on November 25, 2020, featuring a new cover and eight new pages.

 Chronicles of the Avatar is a series of novels that tell the stories of the Avatars before Aang.
 The series began with the young adult novel duology focusing on Avatar Kyoshi, which was written by F. C. Yee.
 The first book, Avatar: The Last Airbender – The Rise of Kyoshi, was published in July 2019 by Abrams Children's Books.
 The second part in the series, titled The Shadow of Kyoshi, was released on July 21, 2020.
 The duology was followed by the third novel The Dawn of Yangchen, also written by Yee and released on July 19, 2022.
 Yee's fourth novel in the series, The Legacy of Yangchen, was released on July 18, 2023.
-The fifth book of the series, titled The Reckoning of Roku, focuses on Avatar Roku and will be written by Randy Ribay and released on July 23, 2024.
+The fifth book of the series, titled The Reckoning of Roku, focuses on Avatar Roku is written by Randy Ribay and released on July 23, 2024.
+The sixth novel, The Awakening of Roku, was also written by Ribay and released on December 30, 2025.